simplex-chat/simplexmq/protocol/agent-protocol.md

 - the syntax and semantics of messages that SMP agents exchange between each other in order to:
   - negotiate establishing unidirectional (simplex) encrypted queues on SMP server(s)
   - exchange client messages and delivery notifications, providing sequential message IDs and message integrity (by including the hash of the previous message).
-- the syntax and semantics of the commands (a higher level interface than SMP protocol) that are sent over TCP or other sequential protocol by agent clients to the agents.
-This protocol allows to create and manage multiple connections, each consisting of two simplex SMP queues.
+- the syntax and semantics of the commands that are sent over TCP or other sequential protocol by agent clients to the agents.
+This protocol allows to create and manage multiple connections, each consisting of two or more SMP queues.
 - the syntax and semantics of the message that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including SMP server, queue ID and encryption key) to ensure [E2E encryption][1] the integrity of SMP queues and protection against active attacks ([MITM attacks][2]).

 ## Duplex connection procedure